BotsDocs/mail/docs/commands/configuration.md

 ## +snippet <create / edit> {name} {content}

-Allows you to create or edit a snippet or predefined message you can use to reply in threads as if they were separate commands.
+Allows you to create or edit a snippet or predefined message you can use to reply in threads as if they were separate commands.<br/>
+If the snippet name begins with `anon_` it will be sent as an anonymous reply when sent.

 - **Usage example:**
 <br/>